sharispe/sm-tools-evaluation/README.md

 >
 > source: Wikipedia http://en.wikipedia.org/wiki/Gene_Ontology

-We here focus on the evaluation of tools to compute semantic measure scores considering the GO (www.geneontology.org).
+Here we focus on the evaluation of tools to compute semantic measure scores considering the GO (www.geneontology.org).

 Two tests have been performed:
-* **Term to Term similarity computations**, in which tools are compared computing the semantic similarity of pairs of terms defined in the Gene Ontology.
+* **Term to Term similarity computations**, in which tools are compared by computing the semantic similarity of pairs of terms defined in the Gene Ontology.
-* **Gene Product to Gene Product similarity computations**, in which tools are compared computing the semantic similarity of genes annotated by terms defined in the Gene Ontology.
+* **Gene Product to Gene Product similarity computations**, in which tools are compared by computing the semantic similarity of genes annotated by terms defined in the Gene Ontology.

 #### Compared Tools